Robert-Nickel/scala-texas-holdem/README.md

 The symbols are unicode characters that cannot be rendered by every console, use letters if you encounter rendering issues.

 #### Playing the Game
-You can use these commands:
+You can use these commands if it is your turn:
 ```
 fold
 check